MistaLemur/Assignment2/README.txt

 3. There is a score count in the top right corner for when candies match 3 or more
     a.
 For every 3 matched, it is worth 100 points.(Figure 1)
     b.
 For every combo it is worth: (Figure 2)
         i.
-100* combo^n ; n = number of combos after the first matched
+200* combo * combo

 How to finish the game:
 1. Go over 1,000,000 points or it finishes if no possible moves.
-(Figure1 & 2)
+(Figure 3)